-Home canning is an exciting activity for home chefs.
+Home canning is an exciting activity for food preservation.
 It can also be a valuable resource to have in order to begin stockpiling food for medium- and long-term storage.

-However, ensuring that you prepare your foods appropriately can help you to avoid life-altering illnesses and diseases that come from the botulism toxin.
+Ensuring you prepare home-canned foods appropriately can help you to avoid life-altering illnesses that come from the botulism toxin.
 Preserving fresh food properly is key.

-As one of the main concerns with canning at home, this guide can help to walk you through the steps to take to make sure you’re having a fun time with canning and that you’re also keeping your family safe and safe healthy.
+As one of the main concerns with canning at home, this guide can help to walk you through the steps to take to make sure you’re using the best canning practices and keeping your family safe and safe healthy.

-Botulism is by far the most dangerous health risk of canning, but what is it exactly?
-It is a deadly illness from botulinum clostridium, a harmful toxin produced by bacteria.
+Botulism poisoning is by far the most dangerous health risk of canning, but what is it exactly?
+Botulism a deadly illness from botulinum clostridium, a harmful toxin produced by bacteria.

 This toxin grows in moist environments deprived of oxygen, which makes home-canned goods the perfect breeding ground.